endless4s/endless/documentation/src/main/paradox/effector.md

 trait Effector[F[_], S] extends StateReader[F, S] with Passivator[F] with Self[F]
 ```

-@scaladoc[Effector](endless.core.typeclass.entity.Effector) is used to describe side effects occurring **after** event persistence and entity recovery.
+@scaladoc[Effector](endless.core.entity.Effector) is a typeclass used to describe side effects occurring **after** event persistence and entity recovery.

 Side-effects are typically asynchronous operations such as kafka writes, outgoing REST requests, and [entity passivation](https://doc.akka.io/docs/akka/current/typed/cluster-sharding.html#passivation) (flushing out of memory). `Effector` is used in a `Effector => F[Unit]` function provided upon entity deployment (e.g. @github[BookingEffector](/example/src/main/scala/endless/example/logic/BookingEffector.scala)).
 In the provided Akka runtime, the resulting `F[Unit]` is executed in *run & forget* mode so that command reply is not delayed by any lengthy side-effect (`Self` can be used to notify success or failure of asynchronous operations back to the entity).